 Sometimes when attempting to reboot a terminal after attempting to apply the Saltboot formula, the terminal will hang at the boot screen.
 This can be caused by a presence ping timeout value being set at a value that is too low.
 You can adjust the presence ping timeout value to fix this problem.

-For more information about rate limiting on terminals, see [Salt > Salt-rate-limiting >].
+For more information about rate limiting on terminals, see Specialized-guides > Salt.

+Chapter 4.
 Introduction to Retail Formulas

 Formulas are pre-written Salt states, that are used to configure your Uyuni for Retail installation.